I want to . . .

 Q. What happens at an investigation?

-A. A random sample of requests for authorization that occurred on or after June 7, 2007, along with additional records that may be needed, will be reviewed.
-Claims administrators will get a notice at least 14 days before the investigation begins and will need to provide copies of all requested documents.
+A. During a routine investigation, a random sample of RFAs received over the most recent full three month period prior to the investigation and any additional records that may be needed will be reviewed.
+The administrator, at either the URO or the claims adjusting location being investigated, will get a notice at least 14 days before the investigation begins stating that the administrator will need to provide copies of all requested documents.

-Q. What is the penalty for not responding to a request for authorization?
+Q. What is the penalty for not responding to an RFA ?

-A. If a request for authorization is not answered, the mandatory penalty is $2,000 for each concurrent review, $1,000 for each prospective review and $500 for each retrospective review.
+A. If an RFA is not answered, the mandatory penalty is $2,000 for each concurrent review, $1,000 for each prospective review and $500 for each retrospective review.

-Q. Is there any penalty for a late response to a request for authorization?
+Q. Is there any penalty for a late response to an RFA ?

 A. Yes.
 The penalty is $100 per instance for failing to make and communicate a decision within the appropriate timeframe on prospective, concurrent or retrospective reviews.